rcasero/python_setup/README.md

 bash: activate: No such file or directory
 ```

-you may be missing a path like this in your `~/.bashrc`, that should have been added by `install_miniconda.sh`
+you may be missing a path like this in your `~/.bashrc`, that should have been added by `install_miniconda.sh` when you ran it

 ```
 # added by pysto/tools/install_miniconda.sh